 Telegram is the Wall Street for Crypto Scams.
 Scammers may approach you if you are in any large public groups or in any crypto-related groups.

 They use various scripts to convince you.
-From asking you to invest for 2x returns within 24 hours to asking for the seed phrase of your crypto wallet to provide a bonus.
+From asking you invest for 2x returns within 24 hours to asking for the seed phrase of your crypto wallet to provide a bonus.

 Recently I was approached by a person with an account named “Solana Support”.
 He asked whether I received my bonus.
-I knew he is a Scammer.

 A few weeks ago, I joined an official crypto group of Solana.
 FYI: Solana is a cryptocurrency.